 The historic Mexican Charro saddle with matching spurs, on loan from Carriage and Western Art Museum of Santa Barbara, suggests the important influence of Mexico on the history and culture of early Californios and on Western equestrian practices today.

-The idea to exhibit this saddle was inspired by the charros featured in Gonzalo Lebrija’s 2019 video Heel Roping (The discipline of stopping time)/Piales (La suerte de detener el tiempo) which is on view in his exhibition, Miracle of the Eternal Present in the Clayes III Wing.
+The idea to exhibit this saddle was inspired by the charros featured in Gonzalo Lebrija’s 2019 video Heel Roping (The discipline of stopping time)/Piales (La suerte de detener el tiempo) which was recently on view in the museum's exhibition, Miracle of the Eternal Present.